su2code/su2code.github.io/_tutorials/design_features/Inviscid_2D_Unconstrained_NACA0012.md

 ## Resources

-You can find the resources for this tutorial in the folder [Inviscid_2D_Unconstrained_NACA0012](https://github.com/su2code/su2code.github.io/tree/master/Inviscid_2D_Unconstrained_NACA0012) in the [project website repository](https://github.com/su2code/su2code.github.io).
-You will need the mesh file [mesh_NACA0012_inv.su2](../../Inviscid_2D_Unconstrained_NACA0012/mesh_NACA0012_inv.su2) and the config file [inv_NACA0012_basic.cfg](../../Inviscid_2D_Unconstrained_NACA0012/inv_NACA0012_basic.cfg).
+You can find the resources for this tutorial in the folder [Inciscid_2D_Unconstrained_NACA0012](https://github.com/su2code/Tutorials/tree/master/Inciscid_2D_Unconstrained_NACA0012) in the [tutorial repository](https://github.com/su2code/Tutorials).
+You will need the mesh file [mesh_NACA0012_inv.su2](../../Inciscid_2D_Unconstrained_NACA0012/mesh_NACA0012_inv.su2) and the config file [inv_NACA0012_basic.cfg](../../Inciscid_2D_Unconstrained_NACA0012/inv_NACA0012_basic.cfg).

 ## Tutorial

 The following tutorial will walk you through the steps required when performing shape design for the transonic airfoil using SU2.
 It is assumed that you have already obtained and compiled SU2_CFD, SU2_DOT, and SU2_DEF.
 The design loop is driven by the shape_optimization.py script, and thus Python along with the NumPy and SciPy Python modules are required for this tutorial.
-If you have yet to complete these requirements, please see the [Download](/docs/Download/) and [Installation](/docs/Installation/) pages.
-It may also be helpful to review the [Quick Start](/docs/Quick-Start/) tutorial to refamiliarize yourself with this problem.
+If you have yet to complete these requirements, please see the [Download](https://github.com/su2code/SU2/wiki/Download) and [Installation](https://github.com/su2code/SU2/wiki/Installation) pages.
+It may also be helpful to review the [Quick Start](https://github.com/su2code/SU2/wiki/Quick-Start) tutorial to refamiliarize yourself with this problem.

 ### Background

 This example uses a 2D airfoil geometry (initially the NACA 0012) in transonic inviscid flow.
-See the [Quick Start](/docs/Quick-Start/) for more information on the baseline geometry.
+See the [Quick Start](https://github.com/su2code/SU2/wiki/Quick-Start) for more information on the baseline geometry.

 The general process for performing gradient-based shape optimization with SU2 is given in the flow chart at the top of the page.
 We start with a baseline geometry and grid as input to our design cycle, along with a chosen objective function (J) and set of design variables (x).
-For this tutorial, we will use the NACA 0012 and the unstructured mesh from the [Quick Start](/docs/Quick-Start/) as our inputs with drag as our chosen objective and a set of Hicks-Henne bump functions to parameterize the shape.
+For this tutorial, we will use the NACA 0012 and the unstructured mesh from the [Quick Start](https://github.com/su2code/SU2/wiki/Quick-Start) as our inputs with drag as our chosen objective and a set of Hicks-Henne bump functions to parameterize the shape.

 From there, everything needed for automatic shape design is provided for you in the SU2 framework!
 By launching the shape_optimization.py script (described below), a gradient-based optimizer will orchestrate the design cycle consisting of the flow solver, adjoint solver, and geometry/mesh deformation tools available in SU2.
 This iterative design loop will proceed until a minimum is found or until reaching a maximum number of optimizer iterations.
 Many useful output files will be available to you at the conclusion.